SeanWoodPhD/pyber-analysis/README.md

 ![Total Fare by City Type](analysis/PyBer_fare_summary.png)

 There are no concrete time-dependent trends correlating total fare to a given week.
-However despite the disadvantages for urban cities mentioned above, it still generates the highest total fares of the given city types.
+However despite the disadvantages mentioned above, **urban cities generate the highest total fares of the given city types**.
 Again, this plot might be more useful if normalized by population (per 100,000 residents).

 ### Summary